product

 Is this only for engineering teams?

-No. QA, product, and support teams can inspect and validate messages in shared workspaces.
+QA, product, and support teams can inspect and validate messages in shared workspaces while engineering keeps the assertions in code.

 Does this replace production delivery infrastructure?

 Email Sandbox focuses on safe testing and pre-release verification.
-It complements production send systems rather than replacing them.
+Use it alongside production send systems when the team needs strong message evidence before anything customer-facing goes live.